Sort by:

 Planting Details

-- Planting Depth: Sow fennel seeds about 1/4 inch deep in the soil.
+- Planting Depth: Sow seeds about 1/8 to 1/4 inch (3–6 mm) deep in well-draining soil.

 Care Instructions